ez-ant/rcos-status-updates/spring_2019/week_04.md

 ## Last Week's Accomplishments

-> database implementation
+> learn php

-> Examples:
+> Examples: how php work
 >

 ## This Week's Plan

-> add some specification for database
+> thinking of database implementation, consider which function should be added and why

+> Examples: add_picture function is necessary because we need upload food's picture

 > Examples: